RamiKrispin/ai-dev-2024-ml-workshop/README.md

 ## Set a Development Environment

 To make the deployment to GitHub Actions seamless, we will use Docker.
-In addition, we will set a development environment using VScode and the Dev Containers extension.
+In addition, we will set up a development environment using VScode and the Dev Containers extension.

 ### Docker Settings